xblam/store_sales_predictions/README.md

 # credit_card_default_analysis
 This project predicts whether or not a costumer will default on their credit card payment(s) next month.

-The dataset is pulled from UCI Credit Card Default Dataset
+The dataset is pulled from UCI Credit Card Default Dataset.
+All cleaning, analyses and predictions are done by me.